College of San Jose

 College of San Jose is an educational institution in Villafranca de los Barros, Spain.
 It was founded by the Society of Jesus in 1893.
-It includes primary through baccalaureate, and includes a student residence for men and women.
+It includes primary through baccalaureate, as well as a student residence for men and women.
 Special activities include artistic-training, volunteering and solidarity projects, and pilgrimages.
 It received silver quality certification from EFQM.

 Enrollment has risen to 750 students (448 male, 294 female), with 182 full-time residents.
 Total staff numbers 111, including 2 Jesuits.